School of Medicine

 - To oversee and manage the development and delivery of training courses to support the medical curricula for all levels of trainee.

-- To contribute to the development of the HEE strategy for training physicians as the MMC reforms for post-foundation training evolve and to develop the strategy in conjunction with key stakeholders.
+- To contribute to the development of the NHS England strategy for training physicians as the MMC reforms for post-foundation training evolve and to develop the strategy in conjunction with key stakeholders.

 - To ensure that the School delivers a strategy for training in research and teaching skills.

 - To assist the organisations Quality Assurance Coordinator on the quality control of training as laid out by the GMC, and to ensure that necessary reports are produced by training supervisors in the medical specialties and by heads of specialty programmes and schools.

 - To ensure that policies for dealing with trainees in difficulty are followed in all medical specialties, and that the Educational Supervisors have appropriate training for this role.

 - To ensure that policies for selection skills training are applied within the School.

 - To review the results of feedback surveys, including the GMC Trainees' survey, and ensuring that appropriate responses and actions are made.